nianfd/IMIR-Net-DSP/README.md

 # IMIR-Net
-This is the official implementation (based on PyTorch) of our paper "Ingredient-guided Multi-modal Interaction and Refinement Network for RGB-D Food Nutrition Assessment" (Submitted to Digital Signal Processing).
+This is the official implementation (based on PyTorch) of our paper "Ingredient-guided Multi-modal Interaction and Refinement Network for RGB-D Food Nutrition Assessment" (Digital Signal Processing).
 Including code, models, and log file.

 <div align="center">